cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 This is because values are beliefs about what the world _ought_ to look like, i.e. a desire for set of facts that may or not be the current set of facts.
 Therefore, by definition values cannot themselves be facts, we can't find them in the world.
 This automatically disqualifies science as a mechanism for taking moral decisions, something which to my great surprise, I have found myself having to explain to fellow scientists.
-Science is a mechanism for deciding the truth value for a particlar choice of $ X $, but can never say anything about what value should be assigned to it.
+Science is a mechanism for deciding the truth value for a particular choice set of facts, but can never say anything about what value should be assigned to it.
-This is not to say that all choices of $ \Omega $ are equally 'good'.
-We can act on faith to choose a guiding principle for generating value assignments to facts.
-The key is that we are now in the domain of _faith_, and beyond the realm of empirical evidence or falsifiability.
-Even setting out with a 'scientific' world view, if I say that I belive $ \Omega $ should be chosen so as to maximize the survival of the species, I am saying _on faith_ that I think the survival of the species is a desirable aim.
-We may observe a particular person behaving under a set of values (i.e. someone who values food highly will likely be found eating a lot of the time), but then we are observing a fact.

 In a decision-making process, we can assign a _value_ which we can think of as the degree to which a givenu fact matters to us in the context of the decision at hand.
 So for a set of facts $X = \\{x_1, x_2, .., x_N \\}$ we generate a corresponding set of values $\Omega = \\{ \omega_1, \omega_2, .., \omega_N \\}$ based on our own internal moral compass.